envone/ember-runner/README.md

 ## Some of the features you will love are:
 - **Preview Mode**: Run your application in preview mode so you can debug it.
-- **Production Mode**: Run in production mode, so you can test performance, files sizes and so one.
+- **Production Mode**: Run in production mode, so you can test performance, files sizes and so on.
 - **Generator**: Will generate files for you with the ``-g`` flag.
 (Coming soon)
 - **Auto-Deploy**: Generates the required libraries, styles, and templates on the fly after you save the file
+- **Proxy**: Allow you to call your backend without tricks.
+- **Build Distributions**: You can manage how the scripts are concatenated to generate a script, for example now you can join your ember.js with your frameworks to generate only one file.

 ## How it works
 The idea is to apply best practices we have learned over time, and we found that we separate these sripts that belong to an application and other than belong to a framework, and each one manages common resouces that will be separated to identify them easily, the following is the idea of the structure of work that is inspired by this tool: